just1ncannady/AlexaInSpace2022/_sources/Unit6-Communication-Through-Internet/Network-Architecture.rst

     kyoto-u.ac.jp,
     usp.br) to answer the questions below:
         </p><ol>
-    <li> Did any of the servers lose packets or time out?
+    <li style="margin-bottom: 5px;">Did any of the servers lose packets or time out?
 Some servers will block <span class="hover vocab yui-wk-div" data-id='ping'>ping</span> and trace for security reasons which are seen as time outs.
 Were there any surprising locations in the hops that the <span class="hover vocab yui-wk-div" data-id='packet'>packet</span> went through?</li>
-    <li>Did different trials have different results for the same destination?
+    <li style="margin-bottom: 5px;">Did different trials have different results for the same destination?
 Do packets always get routed in the same way?</li>
-    <li>Can you guess where the network-tools server is located based on the latency data you collected?
+    <li style="margin-bottom: 5px;">Can you guess where the network-tools server is located based on the latency data you collected?
 Can you confirm your guess using trace or whois (which gives you information about who owns a server)? </li>
-    <li>Select one route and specify all the directly-connected computing devices along the route which form a path between the sender and the receiver.
+    <li style="margin-bottom: 5px;">Select one route and specify all the directly-connected computing devices along the route which form a path between the sender and the receiver.
 How many hops are taken on this path?
 List each device on this path.</li>
-    <li>How does the number of hops in the trace affect latency (the round trip time seen in <span class="hover vocab yui-wk-div" data-id='ping'>ping</span>)?  </li>
+    <li style="margin-bottom: 5px;">How does the number of hops in the trace affect latency (the round trip time seen in <span class="hover vocab yui-wk-div" data-id='ping'>ping</span>)?  </li>
     <li> (<b>Portfolio</b>) How does geographical distance affect latency?
 What are some other factors that may be affecting latency? </li>
     </ol><br/>
     </div>